pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

 -   Command Line Tools for Xcode
 -   [XcodeGen](https://github.com/yonaskolb/XcodeGen)

-### Obtain DriverKit entitlements to create a provisioning profile that supports `com.apple.developer.driverkit`
+### Obtain DriverKit entitlements

+To create an App ID that supports the `com.apple.developer.driverkit` entitlement required for distributing DriverKit drivers, you need to apply to Apple with your Apple ID to obtain the necessary permissions.

 Specifically, follow the instructions on [Requesting Entitlements for DriverKit Development](https://developer.apple.com/documentation/driverkit/requesting_entitlements_for_driverkit_development)